 Can I use my Medicaid coverage in any state?

-Medicaid offers health coverage to millions of Americans, and in many states, that coverage matches or even surpasses that of private health insurance.
-Medicaid is jointly funded by the federal government and state governments, so each state has the option to set its own rules and requirements for eligibility.
+Medicaid is a huge program, providing health coverage to more than 81 million Americans.1 But Medicaid is jointly funded by the federal government and state governments.
+So each state runs its own Medicaid program and can set its own rules and requirements for eligibility — within various parameters established by the federal government.
 As such, transferring your Medicaid coverage from one state to another isn’t always possible.

 Transferring Medicaid benefits to another state